 It all comes down to what kind of user you are.
 1TB is more than enough backup space, even with multiple devices.
 The important thing is that all files are backed up, and that’s something that can be done using IDrive without having to spend more money.

-Round Two: Speed, Throttling and Scheduling
+Speed, Throttling and Scheduling

 IDrive does not restrict bandwidth speeds while uploading and downloading; their application is designed to match speeds with your Internet service provider.
 IDrive does allow you to manually adjust bandwidth, thanks to a handy throttle slider available on its desktop application.